jonlpersson/ed-latimore/site/_posts/2022-06-06-absent-fathers.md

   article provides solutions for the children of absent fathers.
 image: /assets/images/drafts/fatherson.jpg
 ---
-Whether you call it a "single-mother household" or a "fatherless home" doesn't change the fact that it's common and sets the kid up for failure.
+Whether you call it a “single-mother household” or a “fatherless home” doesn’t change the fact that it’s common and sets the kid up for failure.
 The stats are clear: boys need their fathers, ideally in a loving relationship with their mother.

 While both boys and girls suffer from a father’s absence, the lack of a father figure results in many legal, intellectual, emotional, and behavioral problems.